-These only represent a small percentage of the ways substance abuse can negatively impact a person’s life.
-Sometimes the best way to avoid these issues or to prevent further damage is to seek alcohol abuse treatment.
+These only represent a small percentage of the ways substance use can negatively impact a person’s life.
+Sometimes the best way to avoid these issues or to prevent further damage is to seek alcohol use treatment

 Providing You And Your Loved Ones With Exceptional Care